Customise VS Code for a project, or per language

 }

-For example, you may want to use Prettier as your Formatter for all languages, except markdown.
+Another example is the formatter Prettier.
+For example, you may want to use Prettier as your formatter for most languages, but not for markdown.
 Prettier does not do a great job with markdown, so you may want to consider it! 😅

 {